RTX2080-UF/gatorshare-backend/Sprint2.md

         "votes": 0
     }
 }
-If the record is already deleted-
+-If the record is already deleted-
-{
+-{
     "error": "record not found"
 }